 C R O S S I N G I C E L A N D

 Traveling on funds raised by selling tea at the summit of a local hill behind our university, my friend Remi and I had escaped the exam hall for another year.
 Flying from Scotland, we had set out from the class room for summer holiday with a goal.
 Our aim, to cross Iceland from its southern most corner to its northern most tip on foot.
 Planning, packing and preparing had taken over our final semester with far more energy than I had spent actually studying.
 We had watched with baited breath as the volcano’s Eyjafjallajokull and Grimsvotn erupted with tremendous power and violence directly across our intended route.
-Now staring out at the vast expanse of ash as we landed into Reykjavik I couldn’t help but wonder…”would we make it without being blown up?”
+Now staring out at the vast expanse of ash as we landed into Reykjavik I couldn’t help but wonder…”would we make it?”

 Three days after landing I was standing with Remi watching the dust settling onto an empty road.
 Our lift which we had hitched to the southern corner at Kötlutangi had left, we were alone.
 Stretching out before us an impossibly flat expanse of coal black ash struck a sharp contrast to the lush spring greenery of the Scottish Highlands.
 With each step toward the coast a puff of what was recently the top of Eyjafjallajokull filled the air around our feet, the ash turning from black to gold in the unsetting Icelandic sun.